1faran-khandev/brickspace-real-estate/README.md

 🙌 Author
-Muhammad Faran Ullah Khan🔗 LinkedIn📧 Email: your.email@example.com (replace with your email)
+Muhammad Faran Ullah Khan
+LinkedIn
+Email: faran7067@gmail.com

 ⭐ Show Your Support
 If you like this project: